Everyone needs to travel to study, the issue is how far have you travelled and how does it affect your studies?

 There is a lot of support available to you

 Many students think that the only people available to help them are their class tutors, the people who actually teach on their course.
 This is not even slightly true.
-As a student at this university you have access a wide range of tutors and support staff who are just waiting for you to ask them for help.
+As a student at this university, you have access to a wide range of tutors and support staff who are just waiting for you to ask them for help.
 Some of these are...